Should I train my current employees or hire new skilled workers?

 By training your current staff, what are the advantages?
 Well, the good news is that employees who are given adequate training are more likely to stay.

-And did you know that it costs SMEs an average of about $15,000 to replace employees?
+And it costs A LOT to replace staff, £30,000 for a £25,000 role apparently.
 That’s because every time a business replaces a salaried employee, it costs 6 to 9 months’ salary on average, according to the Society for Human Resource Management.

-Now that you know that your current workers want training, the next consideration would be finding the time to do it.
+If you are serious about training, you need to commit to time to implement it.
 Obviously, you should check the company’s schedule to know the days when your staff is at full capacity.

 How do you know when to schedule training days that don’t interfere with operational work?
 It can be a challenge if you’re handling several employees from different branches of your business.